“A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: We did it ourselves.”Lao Tzu

 By developing as a leader and friend, you also begin to understand how to empower others.
 Once you have developed yourself, your principal focus becomes empowering others.
 Once people see that their life can be changed for the better, they will always come back for more help.
 Building a community, and a tribe, and paving the way for world domination all start by making people do positive things they already want to do.
 It’s not as crazy of an idea as you might think!
 People with strong female leadership, such as Michelle Obama and Aung San Suu Kyi, have been able to influence communities or countries in a substantial way and do so with brains, intellect & style.
 Here are 15 secrets from them:

-The universe is made up of little interactions that stimulate the energy and growth within a community.
-Whether that community is New York or Reykjavik, friends and strangers alike are influenced by a simple smile.
+Like the universe, every community is made up of little interactions that keep it fueled and growing.
+Whether you live in Reykjavik or New York, friends and even strangers are touched by a simple smile.

-Little things matter, like grabbing breakfast or lunch with coworkers or calling a friend who’s having a bad day.
-Smaller groups encourage sharing and empower the shyer ones to speak up.
+Little things matter, like grabbing a meal with your coworkers or calling a friend who’s having a bad day.
+Smaller groups allow for greater interaction between group members and provide a forum for more introverted members to speak up.

-Okay, so traveling takes more than 15 minutes, but booking it only takes a few!
-Exploring new, exotic places immerses you in a diverse environment.
-It makes you a more open-minded, innovative, inviting leader because living outside of your comfort zone requires resourcefulness and courage.
+We know it can take a while to get to the airport, but booking takes just a few minutes!
+Exploring new, vibrant places submerges you in a different culture.
+These qualities make you a more open-minded, innovative, and inviting leader because living outside of your comfort zone requires resourcefulness and courage.

 [Related: 10 Mistakes (Solo) Female Travelers Make]

-Hold the door open, turn in a lost wallet, or recommend a friend for her dream job (find your dream job here).
-Pass on the goodwill.
+Consider all the good deeds you could do.
+Hold the door open for someone, turn in a lost wallet and recommend a friend to your boss (find your dream job here).
+Pass on the goodwill

-Being the agent of positive change for those around you is a responsibility, so wear it wisely and wear it well.
-It takes real determination and commitment to your own values to be a great leader.
-However, learning about you, your community, and the way the world works is a valuable tool for success and happiness.
+Being the agent of change for those around you is a responsibility, so wear it wisely and wear it well.
+It requires a lot of determination to make your company great.
+But learning about you, your community, and how the world works is fundamental to success, happiness, and safe living.